OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-National Geographic has a fleet of six cruise ships that have swam through the waters of the world, but two ships in particular, the Islander and the Endeavor, offer trips to the Galapagos.
-This ten-day cruise explores the archipelago that is home to some of nature’s most enchanting animals.
+National Geographic has a fleet of six cruise ships that have swam through the waters of the world, but two ships in particular, the Islander and the Endeavour II, offer trips to the Galapagos.
+This 10-day cruise explores the archipelago that is home to some of nature’s most enchanting animals.

 The Galapagos is a wildlife sanctuary that is home to many endemic species – species of animals or plants that can be found nowhere else on earth – such as giant tortoises, blue-footed boobies, Galapagos hawks, lava lizards, marine iguanas, Galapagos penguins, flightless cormorants, and Darwin’s famous finches.

-Since there are very few predators to the array of species that live on the islands, most animals seem unfazed by the presence of humans.
-You can snorkel next to hammerheads, splash with sea lions, walk alongside flamingos, and kayak by sea turtles.
+Since there are very few predators to the array of species that live on the islands, most of the animals seem unfazed by the presence of humans.
+You can snorkel next to hammerheads, splash with sea lions, walk alongside flamingos, and kayak past sea turtles.

 While it is possible to stay in a hotel on one of the four inhabited islands, it is difficult to grasp the diversity of the archipelago when rooted in one place.
 The National Geographic ships cruise between islands, sometimes allowing you to hike on one island in the morning and snorkel off the shores of a different island after lunch.

 Zodiac boats take guests from the ship to the islands’ different landing sites where local naturalists provide guided walks amongst the wildlife.
 Learn about the magnificent frigatebird’s puffy red chest and the marine iguanas diet.
 Walk the small beaches to see Sally Lightfoot crabs dance amongst the rocks and baby sea lions splash in the water.
 Visit the Charles Darwin Research Center on one of the inhabited islands, and take a bus to the highlands where giant tortoises inch their way across the grass fields.